Sports Gazette

 Importance of ODI status

-Earlier this year, Canada participated in the 2023 ODI World Cup Qualifier Playoffs.
-While they fell short of the eventual aim of progressing to the Qualifiers, a top-four finish guaranteed the retention of ODI status after almost a decade.
-“That is a gamechanger,” 26-year-old all-rounder Harsh Thaker, who was one of the best performers of the T20 World Cup qualifying campaign, describes the achievement.
+Before the T20 World Cup qualifiers, Canada participated in the 2023 ODI World Cup Qualifier Playoffs.
+While they fell short of the eventual goal of progressing to the Qualifiers, a top-four finish guaranteed the retention of ODI status after almost a decade.
+“That is a gamechanger,” Thaker describes the achievement.

 “What ODI status does is it gives us a plan for the next 3 years, the board gets a lot of funding because we are an ODI team now.
 T20 status doesn’t get you much,” Thaker expressed, on the importance of ODI status.

-While there was some development, Canada had been without ODI status and its benefits for too long.
+While there was some development over the past few years, Canada were without the benefits of ODI status for too long.
 Enter Pubudu Dassanayake, the man with a speciality.

 A strong leader

-“For Canada to hire me the main focus was to get ODI status back,” Dassanayake said on joining Canada last year for a second stint.
+“For Canada to hire me the main focus was to get ODI status back,” Dassanayake said on joining Canada in 2022 for a second stint.
 The Sri Lankan coach and former national player has an impressive track record with associate nations.
-Dassanayake guided Canada to the 2011 ODI World Cup, their last appearance in a World Cup, and was instrumental in them getting ODI status before that.
-He also oversaw key phases of development for Nepal and the USA in the past decade, helping both teams earn ODI status.
+Dassanayake guided Canada to the 2011 ODI World Cup, their last World Cup appearance, and was instrumental in them getting ODI status before that.
+He then also oversaw key phases of development for Nepal and the USA, helping both teams earn ODI status.

 Embed from Getty Images